matsumotory/mod_vhost_maxclients/README.md

     # logging only option which don't return 503, logging only
     # VhostMaxClientsLogOnly 10

-    # Time to enable the VhostMaxClients
+    # Time to enable the VhostMaxClients from 17:00 to 23:00
     # VhostMaxClientsTimeSlot 1700 2300